-Specific instructions for columns (3) and (4) of Form IRB EQUSRW apply.
+(3) Specific instructions for columns (3) and (4) of Form IRB EQUSRW apply.

-Columns (4) Risk-weighted amount calculation: minimum risk-weights to (6) Under column (4) report the EAD of the equity expense.
+Columns (4) Risk-weighted amount calculation: minimum risk-weights to (6)

 Under column (4), report the EAD of the equity exposures for which the minimum risk-weights are applied in calculating the risk-weighted amount, which are 200% for publicly traded equity exposures and 300% for all other equity exposures.